vulcangz/yupe-vote/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Known issues
-1. Click "no response" under the default browser of Android 4.1.2.
+~~1.
+Click "no response" under the default browser of Android 4.1.2.
-Probably because it is not compatible with HTML5 Custom Data Attributes (data-*).
+Probably because it is not compatible with HTML5 Custom Data Attributes (data-*).~~ After adjusting the code call order of the js code, the problem is solved.

 ## License